Solving "Integer to English Words" LeetCode problem

 0 <= num <= 2^31 - 1

 This problem asks us to convert a number to its English words representation.
-With constraint that num a has a maximum value of 32-bit signed integer, which is equal to 2.147.483.647 and is a positive number.
+The constraint is that num has a maximum value of 2^31 - 1 (2,147,483,647), a positive number.

 Solution